MLXXXp/Arduboy2/README.md

 As of version 2.1.0 functionality from the [Team A.R.G.](http://www.team-arg.org/) *Arglib* library has been added:

 - The sprite drawing functions, collision detection functions, and button handling functions that Team A.R.G. incorporated from the [ArduboyExtra](https://github.com/yyyc514/ArduboyExtra) project.
 The *poll()* function was renamed *pollButtons()* for clarity.
+The *Sprites* class doesn't require a parameter for the constructor, whereas in *Arglib* a pointer to an Arduboy class object is required.
 - The *drawCompressed()* function, which allows compressed bitmaps to be drawn.
 Saving bitmaps in compressed form may reduce overall sketch size.

 ## Start up features